 - That you disagree with the warning.

-- Why you disagree with it (provide arguments!).
+- Why you disagree (provide arguments!).

 - A request to your employer to withdraw the warning.